noahsc0tt/dotfiles/.config/taskell/lists/mac.md

 ## To Do

 - drag arrows w cmd-click (useful for qute and ghostty)
+- lunchy
+- user-startup
+- awesome-mac (and ios)
 - youtube music background
 - sticky keys
 - password manager